Nourish - 9 Natural Remedies to Help a Sinus Infection

 Neti pots are a wonderful, natural and safe way to clear out nasal passages and relieve sinus pressure.
 They’re great to add in to your daily routine, and can be used once or twice a day. (follow instructions on the packaging)

-Neti pots are especially good for those who find sinusitis is triggered by cigarette smoke, pollution or mould, for example.
+Neti pots are especially good for those who find sinusitis is triggered by cigarette smoke, pollution or mould.

 7. Hot + Cold Compress